The Challenge: Grow Massachusetts-Based Climate Technology Companies

 What is the typical size of a MassCEC investment?

 The average size of a MassCEC equity investment is $500,000, most commonly ranging between $250,000 to $600,000 (but investments have ranged anywhere from $100,000 - $1,500,000).
 Additionally, MassCEC reserves significant capital per company for follow-on investments and continued support.
-Our financial support is designed to decrease over time in accordance with MassCEC's follow-on investment policy.
+Our financial support is designed to decrease over time as later-stage investors become active in supporting the company.

 What is the typical size of a MassCEC venture debt investment?